-Adeyemi Yetunde leads a successful food production and distribution company.
+Yetunde Adeyemi leads a successful food production and distribution company.
 As a beneficiary of a World Bank We-Fi project in Nigeria focused on expanding access to finance for women entrepreneurs, Adeyemi has received two loans from Nigeria-based Access Bank.
-Her company's employees grew from 7 to 120 between 2015 and 2020.
-The ability to access finance has enhanced Adeyemi's resilience and prepared her company to face shocks in demand resulting from COVID-19.
-Adeyemi Yetunde, CEO of Active Foods Ltd. 🔇 Nigeria
+Her company's employees grew from 7 to 300 between 2015 and 2022.
+The ability to access finance has enhanced Adeyemi's resilience and prepared her company to face shocks in demand resulting from COVID-19 and the war in Ukraine.
+Yetunde Adeyemi Founder of Active Foods Ltd.

-Omaira Saucedo, a Bolivian entrepreneur, is cofounder of tuGerente, a startup in Bolivia that offers SMEs an all-in-one software to manage daily operations and finances.
+Omaira Saucedo, a Bolivian entrepreneur, is co-founder of tuGerente, a startup in Bolivia that offers SMEs an all-in-one software to manage daily operations and finances.
 Facing challenges from COVID-19, Omaira and her team launched a proactive response that involved webinars to train clients on managing their businesses remotely.
 They also introduced monthly and annual subscription options for their software.
-Omaira Saucedo, co-founder of tuGerente and beneficiary of IDBG We-Fi program Bolivia
+Omaira Saucedo, co-founder of tuGerente and beneficiary of IDBG We-Fi program.